What I did

-I’ve worked on many projects within cross-functional teams and with a range of stakeholders and subject matter experts from faculties and units.
-My role and responsibilities vary depending on the project and team, but have always focused on user-centered principles, involving students and staff at every opportunity.
+I worked on many projects within cross-functional teams and with a range of stakeholders and subject matter experts from faculties, units and students.
+My role and responsibilities varied depending on the project and team, but always focused on user-centered principles, involving students and staff at every opportunity.
 My roles have included:

 - Accessibility advisor

 - User researcher

 - Front-end developer

 - HTML Email designer/developer

 I was part of the team which collaborated with Enrolment Services on an award-winning search tool which helps global students transferring into UBC understand how their existing credits transfer.

 Prior to this tool, only students within British Columbia were able to see how their courses transferred to UBC.
 This tool enables a student from anywhere in Canada and internationally to do that.
 It had been a long term vision of Enrolment Services to provide such a tool, and our team collaborated with them and BCCAT to bring this to life.

 As part of this stage, I led a discovery workshop with our team (design, development, content strategist) and Subject Matter Experts (SMEs) to understand business needs, student journeys, stakeholders and data structure.
 We held regular check-ins with our external stakeholders (BCCAT) to update them on progress, and to ask outstanding questions especially around data.